The Three Strangers (play)

 The Three Strangers is an 1825 stage melodrama by the British writer Harriet Lee.
-It was based on one of her own works Kruitzner, co-written as part of The Canterbury Tales with her sister Sophia.
+It was based on one of her own works, Kruitzner, co-written as part of The Canterbury Tales with her sister Sophia.

 It premiered at the Theatre Royal, Covent Garden on 10 December 1825.
-The cast included James Prescott Warde as Kruitzner, Daniel Egerton as Baron Stralenheim, Charles Kemble as Conrad, John Cooper as the Hungarian, George Bartley as Idenstein, William Blanchard as the Intendant, William Claremont as Weilberg, Louisa Chatterley as Josephine and Julia Glover as Mrs Weilberg.
+The cast included James Prescott Warde as Kruitzner, Daniel Egerton as Baron Stralenheim, Charles Kemble as Conrad, John Cooper as the Hungarian, George Bartley as Idenstein, William Blanchard as the Intendant, William Claremont as Weilberg, William Chapman as Herman, Louisa Chatterley as Josephine and Julia Glover as Mrs Weilberg.
 A relative disappointment, the play was performed four times and Lee retired after this.